jadijadi/lpic1book/1031_work_on_the_command_line.md

 ## exiting shell
 the ````exit```` command exits the shell.
 Same as ctrl+d.

-if you run a command inside parantesses, that command will be run inside a subshell.
+if you run a command inside parentheses that command will be run inside a subshell.

 and ````exec``` will run a command and closes the current shell.